typoEXE/AI-Generator/README.md

 ## Acknowledgments

-- Typo is the sole developer of this project.
+- TypoEXE is the sole developer of this project.